7RU7H/CTFs/HackTheBox/Retired-Machines/Object/Object-Helped-Through.md

 [Exploitdb](https://www.exploit-db.com/exploits/46572) is vulnerablity for this version of Jenkins; this exploit did not show up in `Searchsploit` - tried the metasploit version - failed

 ## Exploit

+#### Azure Comment

+In Azure [Jenkins](https://learn.microsoft.com/en-us/azure/developer/jenkins/overview) is marketplace resource, unlike here we would probably only want this with just-in-time authentication and on a DevOps vnet that is private, which dev request to operator.

+#### Back To Box

 Ping ourselves for the PoC
 ![](pingourselvesforthepoc.png)